TomatenKuchenDEV/docs/docs/tickets/general.md

 ## Setting up ticket categories {#create-ticket-categories}

 In the dashboard you can create ticket categories, with which, depending on which ticketembed was used for the creation, a different ticket is created.
-You can set the category, the transcript channel and the message for each ticket category individually.
+You can customize the category, transcript channel, and message for each ticket category individually.

 To create a ticket category, open the settings page of your server and find the setting for ticket categories.
 Click on the "Add" button and fill in the values accordingly.